Search

 Under section 263(2)(a) of the CA 2006, the court must refuse a claimant permission to continue a derivative claim if a person acting in accordance with section 172 of the CA 2006 would not seek to continue the derivative claim, and under section 263(3)(b) of the CA 2006, in considering whether or not to grant permission for a claimant to continue a derivative claim, the court must take into account the importance that a person acting in accordance with section 172 of the CA 2006 would attach to continuing it.
 In Re Milestar Ltd [2023], the judge ruled that permission to continue with all the derivative claims should not be refused under section 263(2)(a) of the CA 2006, and that under section 263(3)(b) of the CA 2006 “…a director acting in accordance with s.172 would regard each of the claims as being a valid claim which the Company ought to pursue…” (Nicholas Caddick K.C.).

-Clarkslegal’s Corporate team can advise on the directors’ duties contained in the CA 2006; if a director upholds their duties under the CA 2006, the risk of claims being instigated against them will be minimised.
+Clarkslegal’s Corporate lawyers can advise on the directors’ duties contained in the CA 2006; if a director upholds their duties under the CA 2006, the risk of claims being instigated against them will be minimised.

 About this article